abaiao-r/abaiao-r/README.md

 ![André Francisco Baião Rolão Cândido da Silva](./github-header-image.png)

 ## About Me
-- 🔭 I’m currently working on project ft_transcendence.
+- 🔭 I’m currently working on projects related to Data Science and Object-Oriented Programming.
-- 🌱 I’m learning JavaScript, HTLM and CSS.
+- 🌱 I’m deepening my knowledge in Python and data management techniques.
 - 💬 Ask me about my projects!

 ## 📫 How to reach me: